07 Apr Uncovered: Shocking Sugar Content of Kid’s Treats!

-Navigating sugar in your children’s diet can be a nightmare, as a practice of partners who are all mums, we totally empathise with balancing health, nutrition, treats and dental health. so, we decided to uncover what sugar there really is our favoured kids’ food and drinks – we were a little shocked, to be honest.
+Navigating sugars in your children’s diet is just another thing on the list of things parents have to worry about!
+As a practice of partners who are all mums, we totally understand the struggle with balancing health, nutrition, treats and dental health.
+So, we decided to uncover what sugar there really is our favoured kids’ food and drinks – with the hope of making snack choices that bit easier – we were a little shocked, to be honest.

-The first thing we noticed is that the RDA ( recommended daily allowance) percentage labelled on the packets was too often that of an adult.
+The first thing we noticed is that the RDA ( recommended daily allowance) percentage labelled on the packets was often that of an adult.
 On a food specifically targeted to children?
+Which isn’t exactly helpful!
 So watch out and check out the RDA %!

 Check the RDA % - it's usually based on an adult's recommended daily allowance!